Responsive

 Ten years ago, the Responsive.org Manifesto laid out that “The rate of change continues to accelerate” and “The future is increasingly hard to predict.”
 Today, those principles are more relevant than ever.

-Our lives are rife with uncertainty – from the acceleration of AI to more generalized anxiety about the state of the world.
+Our lives are rife with uncertainty – from the acceleration of AI to generalized anxiety about the state of the world.
 This rapid rate of change provides the opportunity for impact.
-We have the opportunity to reinvent how we work.

 Companies In Attendance